-chief quoted above who hobbles about with a cane are ever-present examples of the consequences of "collaboration with the Americans and Diem."
-(See Appendix B for translations of threatening letters to hamlet officials.)
+As might be surmised from the above, local governmental authorities are not in enviable positions.
+This is recognized by the people we interviewed.
+Invariably a village, hamlet, or khom chief would state at the outset of the interview, "I do not want to be a chief, but I cannot get permission to resign."
+The recently-killed hamlet chief and the village chief quoted above who hobbles about with a cane, are ever-present examples of the consequences of "collaboration with the Americans and Diem."
+(See Appendix for translations of threatening letters to hamlet officials.)

 The Viet Cong tactic of sowing distrust among the villagers has apparently been successful in the My Thuan area.
-One informant stated, for example, that the civil guards are ineffective because they do not trust each other.
+One informant stated, for example, that the civil guard is ineffective because they do not trust each other.
 There is constant suspicion that one's friends, neighbors, or comrades-in-arms may be Viet Cong cadres.
 Since there are indications of justification for this fear, one of the government's most important means of combatting the Viet Cong, the use of informers, has been temporarily crippled.
 Unless confidence is restored in the government's ability to thwart the Viet Cong, it can be expected that security conditions will continue to deteriorate.

-There are a number of law enforcement and paramilitary organizations in My Thuan.
+There are a number of law enforcement and para-military organizations in My Thuan.
 Data on these organizations was collected by Paul Shields, police advisor with the Michigan State University Advisory Group, during the final field trip.
 Because of the importance of the security problem in My Thuan, this information on agencies designed to maintain law and order in the area is stated here in its entirety.